sagnik0712mukherjee/AQI_City-Wise-Analysis/README.md

 # AQI_City-Wise-Analysis
-The task was to build a predictor model that would predcit the AQI of a city based on certain parameters.
+The task was to build a predictor model that would predcit the AQI (Air Quality Index) of a city based on certain parameters.
 This project also has a front-end for predictions.
 The model used here is XGBoost Regressor.